tanujbhatia24/TravelMemory/README.md

 ### Prerequisites
 1. Ensure backend IP is whitelisted in MongoDB Atlas.
 2. All EC2 instances used were launched in ap-south-1 (Mumbai) region.
-3. Snapshots (AMIs) can be reused for scaling.
+3. Snapshots (AMIs) can be reused for creating instances & scailing.

 ---